CanonicalLtd/UCWifiConnect/README.md

     Apr 28 16:37:40 localhost.localdomain snap[1766]: 2017/04/28 16:37:40 == Connecting to myap...
     Apr 28 16:39:08 localhost.localdomain snap[1766]: ======== Operational Mode
     Apr 28 16:39:08 localhost.localdomain snap[1766]: ==== Stop Management Mode http server if running

+## Known Limitations Alpha 1

+* Raspberry Pi3 with no additional hardware is the only verified platform currently
+* The device must have been configured during first boot to set up ethernet and not wifi
+* Wifi-connect takes over management of the device's wlan0 interface and the wifi-ap AP.
+Any external operations that modify these may result in an incorrect state and may interrupt connectivity.
+For example, mannually changing the network manager managed state of wlan0, or manually bringing up or down wifi-ap may break connectivity.
+* Opening the AP portal web page using device hostname (http://[hostname].local:8080) can result in a connection error from some platforms including some Android mobile phones and, in general, wheni connecting from any device on which avahi is not enabled.
+You can open the web page using the device IP address on its AP and wlan0 interface, as described above.

 ## Development Environment